rbtying/shengji/README.md

 not validate moves in their entirety.

 For simplicity, the game is written in Rust and Javascript, linking in Warp as the WebSocket/HTTP server implementation and using React from a CDN.
-There is no compile toolchain set up for the JS code.

 # Known issues
 - No implementation of throw penalties